-The following NMEA sentences are switchable via <DeadReckoningVal> of the ATSGPSC command.
+The following NMEA sentences can be enabled using <DeadReckoningVal> of the AT^SGPSC command.
 The device prefix "PC" is for Gemalto related data.

 - PCWMV a proprietary Gemalto NMEA sentence

 - GPZDA consists of NMEA 0183 standard Time and Date

 - GPGRS consists of the GPS Range Residuals